 Every day we drive by a new home under construction.
 I don’t know how many people pass this new home every day but I would guess it’s in the thousands; the road is always busy.

-If you’re doing service work on a time and materials basis, make sure your client knows what to expect before you start.
+If you’re doing service work, make sure your client knows what to expect before you start.

 Please don’t be this contractor.
 Please don’t be that homeowner.